This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Can I take collagen powder with other supplements or medications?

 Collagen powder has no known drug interactions.
-But it’s always worth telling your doctor about any supplements you’re taking prior to using any medication and that includes collagen.
+But it’s always worth telling your doctor about any supplements you’re taking prior to using any medication and that includes collagen powder.

 Is collagen powder suitable when you’re pregnant or breastfeeding?